Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Edit the Token and the User Role and any other Information that is needed in the File and save it and overwrite the existing File.

-- If you done everything correctly you should see a Connection Message at the Console!
+- If you done everything correctly you should see a Connection Message in the Console when u start the Program!

-- From here you can use the Bot and you are free to add some cool features to it !

 ## Python Version Notes